ericasaywhat/Epidemix/reports/final_report.md

 Figure 1 displays the results of our replication.
 Our replication results are close to the results from Holme and Kim's experiment.
 We expect higher values for clustering and mean degrees for our Holme-Kim experiment than the results we display under _Holme Kim Expected_ because the results under _Holme Kim Expected_ are results from the Barabási-Albert model, which Holme and Kim change to yield higher clustering and shorter path lengths in their experiment.

 We also generate probability mass function (PMF) graphs to examine the the degree distribution of the graphs we generate for the Facebook data and the graphs Holme and Kim's experiment generate.
-As Figure 2 shows, the PMF curve for the Facebook data is less linear than the curve for Holme and Kim's experiment, but both are approximately linear, proving that the distributions of degrees of these graphs obey a power law, indicating that these are scale-free networks.
+As Figure 2 shows, the PMF curve for the Facebook data is less linear than the curve for Holme and Kim's experiment, but both are approximately linear, as the dashed lines show, proving that the distributions of degrees of these graphs obey a power law, indicating that these are scale-free networks.

 ![wow so linear figure 2 PMF graphs](https://github.com/ericasaywhat/Epidemix/blob/master/reports/PMFGraphs_Original.png)

 **Figure 2.** PMF graphs for our Facebook and Holme Kim results.
-There is noisiness in both graphs and a curved tail for the Facebook results.
+For higher values, there is more noise in both graphs and a curved tail for the Facebook results.

 To get a clearer idea of how accurate our results are, we generate cumulative distribution function (CDF) graphs, which are less noisy than PMF graphs and can provide a clearer picture of the shape of a distribution.<sup>3</sup> Figure 3 shows the CDF of the results from our replication of Holme and Kim's experiment overlaid on the degree CDF for the Facebook dataset.

 ![figure 3 CDF graphs](https://github.com/ericasaywhat/Epidemix/blob/master/reports/CDFGraphs_Original.png)